fyne-io/flatpak_demo/README.md

 # flatpak_demo
 A demo of a Fyne application packaged as a Flatpak.
-This project is intended to serve as a helpful starting point to help developers package their Fyne applications using Flatpak.
+This project is intended to serve as a starting point to help developers package their Fyne applications using Flatpak.

 ## Requirements
 Both `flatpak` and `flatpak-builder` need to be installed in order to build the packages.
 Commands for installing Flatpak can be found [here](https://flatpak.org/setup/).
 Installing the builder should be very similar.